Sandia Peak Ski Area: La Madera

 The resort closed to the public at the outbreak of World War II and remained so until the war concluded.

-After the war, the upper rope tow was removed and a state-of-the-art T-bar lift, Constram Lift, was installed in 1946.
+After the war, the upper rope tow was removed and a state-of-the-art T-bar lift, Constam Lift, was installed in 1946.
 With a rise of 1000 ft and length of 4200 ft, it was the longest T-bar lift in the US.
 The ice skating rink was installed in 1947, and a bunkhouse built in 1948.
-During this time, a lift ticket on Constram was $3.50, and ski lessons were $3.
+During this time, a lift ticket on Constam was $3.50, and ski lessons were $3.

 In 1951, ownership of La Madera was transferred to the City of Albuquerque for the 1951-52 ski season, and subsequently lost money during the operation.
 The following season, ownership was transferred back to the Albuquerque Ski Club, which then turned a profit of $2,500.
 In 1958, Nordhaus and his business partner, balloonist Ben Abruzzo, who had helped turn Albuquerque into an international ballooning destination, purchased La Madera from the club.
 During this time, lift tickets were $3.50 per day and $25 for a season pass.
-A six-day lesson costed $12.
+A six-day lesson cost $12.

 Sandia Crest Rd, which replaced the old dirt road between Sandia Park and La Madera, was constructed in 1960.
 It improved access to the resort dramatically, helping turn a trip of "several hours of potholes and mud to an easy 45 minute drive".
 Sections of the old dirt road are still visible to the south of the new road.